 If you are saying “5-what?” that’s OK.
 I am not surprised.
 Someone who is familiar with Lean Manufacturing will instantly recognize it.
 The 5S technique was developed and perfected by Hiroyuki Hirano, who describes the Toyota methods of 5S in his book, 5 Pillars of the Visual Work Place.
 One of his statements that rings true is this: “World-class facilities develop beginning with the 5S’s, and facilities that fail, fall apart beginning with the 5S’s.”

-There are many Americanized versions translating the original Japanese terms for the 5S steps – my favourite is shown below:
+There are many Americanized versions translating the original Japanese terms for the 5S steps – my favorite is shown below:

 - S1 – Sort